-Our research and development expenses were \$17.7 million in 2017 and \$21.4 million in 2018.
-We plan to continue investing significantly in research and development initiatives across our global innovation centers in Ramat-Gan, Israel, Misgav, Israel and Bucharest, Romania.
+In the years ended December 31, 2017 and 2018, our research and development expenses were \$17.7 million and \$21.4 million, respectively.
+In the nine months ended September 30, 2018 and 2019, our research and development expenses were \$15.0 million and \$22.3 million, respectively.
+We plan to continue investing significantly in research and development initiatives across our global innovation centers in Tel Aviv, Israel, Karmiel, Israel and Bucharest, Romania.
 By spreading our research and development team across multiple locations, we increase our access to highly skilled engineering talent, which provides us opportunities for evolution and growth.